alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

   - Enter "Y" when prompted
   - Enter "A" when prompted
   - If you are prompted to add webpages to exceptions then accept them.
-6. Sign in as the "Local Administrator" (`admin@<custom domain>`) user.
+6. Sign in as the "Global Administrator" (eg. `admin@<custom domain>`) user.
 Other administrators added as guests will not work for this step.
   - If you have not done so already, you may be prompted to add a phone number and backup email for the `admin@<custom domain>` account at this point.
 7. Enter your Azure Active directory ID.
 To get this:
   - In the Azure portal select "Azure Active Directory" in the left hand side bar